gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 - **Main Flow**:
 	1. The use case starts after step 2 of the main flow
 	2. The system removes the stack's last element
-	3. return to step 2 of the main flow
+	3. Return to step 2 of the main flow
 - **Alternative Flows**
 	- None
 - **Post-Conditions**: The done stack is not full
 ## Reset Action Commander
 - **Name**: Reset Action Commander
 - **ID**: IC2
-- **Description**: The use case clears the system's memory about actions
+- **Description**: The use case clears the system's memory of actions
 - **Actors**:
 	- *Main*: Player
 	- *Secondary*: None
 - **Pre-Conditions**: None
 - **Main Flow**:
-	1. The use case when the player requests to reset the action commander
+	1. The use case starts when the player requests to reset the action commander
 	2. The system clears the done action stack
 	3. The system clears the undone action stack
 - **Alternative Flows**